 There are a hundred ways to enjoy Tzatziki!
-Serve it on veggies, fish, chicken, or meats.
-Use in wraps and sandwiches.
-Coconut melts at 78°, so the texture of the sauce will vary.
+Serve it on veggies, use it with chips.
+Use it on wraps and sandwiches.
+Just remember, coconut softens at 78°, so the texture of the sauce will vary.
+Keep it chilled for a thick texture.
 On a warm day it will be runny.
-I like it thick, so I keep it chilled.
 The quality and flavor of your cucumber is very important.
-Young cucumbers with sweet peels are ok to use without peeling.
+Young organic cucumbers with sweet peels are ok to use without peeling.
 If your cucumber is more mature, the seeds and skin can be bitter, you’ll likely want to peel and de-seed them.
 Serves 2.

 - 1 medium to large cucumber, sliced in small thin pieces

 - 1/2 cup thick full-fat unsweetened coconut milk (Or a bit more if needed to blend)

 - 1 tablespoon coconut oil, melted but not hot

 - 1/4 teaspoon unprocessed salt and some black pepper

 - 1 green garlic scape or 2 garlic cloves, diced

 - Handful cilantro, chopped

 - 2 tablespoons fresh dill, diced, or 1 teaspoon dried, or

 - Combine all Tzatziki sauce ingredients in a small blender.
 Blend until smooth.